-1. Boil a pot of water on the stove top.
-Remove the Fava Beans from the pod.
-Place the beans in the boiling water for 2 minutes, strain and put in a bowl to cool.
+1. Boil a pot of water on stove top.
+Remove fava beans from pod.
+Place beans in boiling water for 2 minutes, strain and put in a bowl to cool.

-2. When the Fava Beans are cool enough to handle, prick the husk either with a knife or your finger, and the bean will slip out.
-Repeat with all the beans.
+2. When fava beans are cool enough to handle, prick outer husk either with a knife or your finger, and bean will slip out.
+Repeat with all beans.

-3. In a food processor, add the drained Garbanzos, garlic, scallions, Tahini paste, fresh Favas, salt and pepper.
-Squeeze in the lime juice and puree for 2 minutes, until smooth.
+3. In a food processor, add drained garbanzos, garlic, scallions, tahini paste, favas, salt and pepper.
+Squeeze in lime juice and puree for 2 minutes, until smooth.

-4. Place the Fava Bean Hummus in a serving bowl and chill for a couple of hours.
-Serve with seedy crackers or pita chips.
+4. Place hummus in a serving bowl and chill for a couple of hours, or serve immediately with seedy crackers or pita chips.
 Enjoy!